aptoma/softmandel/README.md

 ### Versioning

-If versioning is used in software, it should follow the [Semantic Versioning Standard](http://semver.org).
+All services should use versioning, and follow the [Semantic Versioning Standard](http://semver.org).

 ### Release notes